gabeochoa/pharmasea/README.md

 if youd like to try a specific version, the easiest way is to use gitblame to find the commit the changelog line was added and then just checkout that hash (sorry im not doing releases / tags atm)

+### alpha_0.23.07.30

+Known Issues
+- (All) movement sucks today with analog stick
+- (UI) The first option in a dropdown isnt selectable

+impact
+- Add new Furniture
+    - Mop Holder and Mop to clean up Customer Vomit
+- Furniture Changes
+- New Ingredients
+- Add components for handling progression across rounds
+    - Customers now only generate drinks that are enabled for that round

+bug fixes
+- fix a bunch of grab/drop issues which should make this a ton more reliable
+- Entity Cleanup is better performing on windows
+- Spawners now reset at the end of the round
+- fix issue where placing into a container was sometimes producing duplicate objects

+better eng
+- const all the things (plus other cppcheck issues)
+- cpp a ton of code
+- new EntityID type for just extra info
+- move a ton of shared_ptr > entity&
+- add bitset utils

 ### alpha_0.23.07.29